framps/raspiBackupDoc/en/src/backup-options.md

 In addition, all mounted directories from external devices that are not mounted on / are not backed up.
-Only the boot partition /dev/mmcblk0p1 and the root partition /dev/mmcblk0p2 or the external root root directory on e.g. /dev/sda1 is backed up.
+Only the boot partition /dev/mmcblk0p1 and the root partition /dev/mmcblk0p2 or the external root directory used in hybrid boot mode on e.g. /dev/sda1 is backed up.

 **Note for the partition-oriented mode**:
 If the -P option is used, the above-mentioned directories are excluded from all partition backups.